dcunited001/dcunited001.github.io/_drafts/metanomics-spatially-distributed-state.md

   tensor imaging) + Yoga.
   - need to be able to map various spaces together
   - the yoga postures cause different blood flow patterns
+    - and different "energy" flow patterns (by altering the flow of nerve impulses through the spine, arms, legs, etc)
+      - engaging flexors/extensors results in those pathways/nerves
+        being engaged through brain, brainstem, spine
+      - this causes different energy flows
+      - this is the part of yoga that "fills out" the mind-body connection in the brain. it's basically calibrating the brain for the physical state of the body.
+    - tense/relaxed muscles alter blood flow
+    - tensing some muscles places pressure on glands and internal organs, altering diffusion and fluid flow in those regions.
+      - it doesn't do much, unless you have restricted movement patterns. most americans with a sedentary lifestyle could benefit from yoga.
   - statistical resolution should allow us to map out tissues by looking at networks of small veins and arteries down to capillaries
+    - idea: test yoga positions for their ability to cause biomarkers to accumulate in specific regions of the body

 - this should revolutionize cancer treatments because you can tailor someone's treatment plan to target specific networks of tissues
   - you can know that if you take out a set of tissue subnetworks,